Fossil Wrist PDA: Features

 The AU/FX series are able to carry out most PDA functions and applications.
 Like other Palm OS devices, they synchronize or exchange information with a PC, have an infrared port, a virtual keyboard, and a touch screen.
 It supports most of the features of the graffiti handwriting recognition system.
 A tiny stylus can be stored in the watch clasp.
 Two buttons and a rocker switch on the side assist with navigating lists and menus.
 The screen resolution is equivalent to a Palm III, and an electroluminescent backlight allows it to be used at night.
 An IRDA transmitter on the front allows it to communicate with other Palm devices.
 In addition, there are Palm applications that allow the IRDA transmitter to be used as a TV remote, but transmission range is very low in this case.
 The watch uses a rechargeable lithium ion battery.
 In standby mode, when it turns off between uses, the battery can last a week or more.
 The device has a watch program, with several "watch faces" to continuously display the time.
 When in watch-face mode the battery life is around 1-2 days, depending on the integrity of the battery.

 Reception

 Initially, the Wrist PDA received positive reviews.
 In 2003 Wired.com called it "revolutionary" and a "Dick Tracy watch".
 Reviewers noted that it was able to run a wide variety of software such as DocumentsToGo 6, AvantGo, Palm Games and the freeware Metro Navigator.

 Reviewers mainly complained about the bulky size and appearance.
-One reviewer noted that with a weight of 108 grams, it weighs nearly as much as the Handspring Visor PDA, which is 174g.
+One reviewer noted that with a weight of 108 grams, it weighs nearly as much as the Handspring Visor PDA, which is 174 g.
 Reviewers also complained that the screen was too dim and small to read and use for manipulating text.
 Other problems included having poor water-resistance, low battery life and an alarm that was too quiet for practical use.